efuzy/efuzy/docs/src/pages/contribution-guide/new-project.md

 ---
 title: How-to Start a New Project
-desc: How to start a new project for Quasar.
+desc: How to start a new project for Efuzy.
 ---

-You have a great new idea which is in line with the [Quasar vision](/introduction-to-quasar).
+You have a great new idea which is in line with the [Efuzy vision](/introduction-to-efuzy).
 Great, here is how to make it happen!

 1. Email to Razvan (`razvan.stoenescu [at] gmail [dot] com`) the following:

-   a. **The need** you are fulfilling with the new Quasar Project
+   a. **The need** you are fulfilling with the new Efuzy Project

    b. **Name of the owner**/maintainer the project?